Exploration and Incentives in Reinforcement Learning: Extensions: Randomized MDPs and Arbitrary Priors

+To analyze the mean-canonical gap, we define a similar version of the canonical posterior \eqref{eq:canon-posterior-defn}.
+The \emph{mean-canonical posterior} $\Prcanl[\,\cdot\mid\ledger]$ given a random ledger $\lambda$ is a distribution over MDP models given by

-\begin{proof}[Proof Sketch of \Cref{lemma:gap_bound_prob}] Paralleling the deterministic analysis, our aim is to verify that, with good probability over the posterior on the model $\modvarhat \sim \Prhall$, \begin{itemize} \item[(a)] For highly visited triples $\xah \in \calU_{\ell}^c$, $\modvarhat$ has small rewards $_{\modvarhat}\xah$. \item[(b)] For highly visited triples $\xah \in \calU_{\ell}^c$, the transition probabilities $\sfp_{\modvarhat}(\cdot \mid x,a,h)$ are close to those for the true model, $\sfp_{\modst}(\cdot \mid x,a,h)$ (and a similar closeness holds for the initial state distributions). \end{itemize} As in the deterministic case, we show that these properties imply a small gap, relying on a probabilistic simulation lemma, \Cref{lem:visitation_comparison_general}.
+Paralleling the deterministic analysis (\ie the proof of \Cref{claim:gap_size}), we consider $\Prcanl[\,\cdot \mid\ledhall]$, the mean-canonical posterior given the hallucinated ledger $\ledhall$.
+We verify that, with a ``good enough" probability, a model $\model$ drawn at random from this posterior satisfies the following: \begin{itemize} \item[(a)] for all fully-explored $\xah$ triples, $\model$ has small mean rewards, $\sfr_{\model}\xah$. \item[(b)] for all fully-explored $\xah$ triples, the transition probabilities, $\sfp_{\model}(\cdot \mid x,a,h)$, are close to those for the true model, $\sfp_{\modst}(\cdot \mid x,a,h)$ (and similarly for the initial state distributions, provided $\ell > \nlearn$). \end{itemize} We show that these properties imply a small mean-canonical gap, relying on a probabilistic version of the simulation lemma (\Cref{lem:modclass_not}).
+This version is stated and proved in \Cref{lem:visitation_comparison_general}.

-To establish points (a) and (b), we must {address} the various sources of randomness: (i) randomness in realized rewards and transitions, (ii) randomness in the draw of the hallucinated rewards and (iii) randomness in the agent's posterior given the hallucinated ledger.
-We adress three simultaneously by constructing a set of ``good models'' under which points (a) and (b) hold, and using Bayesian concentration inequalities to show that with high probability under all combined sources of randomness, any model under the agents posterior given a hallucinated ledger lies in this ``good set''.
-This concentration argument accounts for the fact that the hallucinated posterior is not in fact a real posterior (due to hallucination of rewards).
-However, in view of \Cref{eq:Prhall_ledhall}, the posterior over the hallucinated model is a conditional posterior, conditioned on the event $\EvPun$.
-We argue that the strength of concentration, and rarity of hallucination (it occurs only once every $1/\nphase$ episodes) overwhelms the effect of this conditioning.
-See \Cref{sec:lemma:gap_bound_prob} for the full argument. \end{proof}
+To establish properties (a,b), we must address several sources of randomness: (i) randomness in realized rewards and transitions, (ii) randomness in the draw of the hallucinated rewards and (iii) randomness in the agent's posterior given the hallucinated ledger.
+We address them simultaneously by constructing a set of ``good models'' under which points (a) and (b) hold, and using Bayesian concentration inequalities to show that with high probability under \emph{all} randomness, any model under the agents posterior given a hallucinated ledger lies in this ``good set''.

+We account for the fact that the mean-canonical posterior $\Prcanl[\,\cdot \mid\ledhall]$ is not the posterior formed by an agent given ledger $\ledhall$ (because agents know that rewards may be hallucinated).
+However, in view of \Cref{eq:Prhall_ledhall}, it is a conditional posterior given the punish-event $\EvPun$.
+We argue that the strength of concentration and the rarity of hallucinations (which occur only once per phase) overwhelm the effect of this conditioning.
+See \Cref{sec:lemma:gap_bound_prob} for the full argument.